Gaussian variational approximation for high-dimensional state space models: Application 1: Spatio-temporal model

 It is straightforward to deduce conditional independence relationships in \eqref{eq:PosteriorDistribution} to build the Cholesky factor $C_{2}$ of the precision matrix $\Omega_{2}$ of $\zeta$ in Section 4, with

-Section \ref{sec:Gaussian_Variational_high_dim_state} outlines the construction of the Cholesky factor $C_{1}$ of the precision matrix $\Omega_{1}$ of $z$, whereas the minor modification needed for LR-SA is in Section \ref{sec:LRSA_derivations}.
-We note that, regardless of the parametrization, we obtain massive parsimony (between $6,428\text{-}11,597$ variational parameters) compared to the saturated Gaussian variational approximation which in this application has $8,923,199$ parameters; see Section \ref{app:Sparsity} for further details.
+Section \ref{sec:Gaussian_Variational_high_dim_state} outlines the construction of the Cholesky factor $C_{1}$ of the precision matrix $\Omega_{1}$ of $z$, whereas the minor modification needed for LR-SA is in Section \ref{sec:LRSA_derivations} of the supplement.
+We note that, regardless of the parameterization, we obtain massive parsimony (between $6,428\text{-}11,597$ variational parameters) compared to the saturated Gaussian variational approximation which in this application has $8,923,199$ parameters; see Section \ref{app:Sparsity} of the supplement for further details.

-We consider four different variational parametrizations, combining each of LR-SA or LR-S with the different parametrization of the means of $X_{t}$, i.e. LD-SM or HD-SM.
+We consider four different variational parameterizations, combining each of LR-SA or LR-S with the different parameterization of the means of $X_{t}$, i.e. LD-SM or HD-SM.
 In all cases, we let $q=4$ and perform $10,000$ iterations of a stochastic optimization algorithm with learning rates chosen adaptively according to the ADADELTA approach \citep{Zeiler2012}.
-We use the gradient estimators in \citet{Roeder2017}, i.e. \eqref{sgradmuss}, \eqref{sgradBss}, \eqref{sgraddss} and \eqref{sgradCss}, although we found no noticeable difference compared to (\ref{gradmuss}), (\ref{gradBss}), (\ref{graddss}) and (\ref{gradCss}), which is likely due to the small number of factors as described in Sections \ref{sec:stochasticgradientvariational} and \ref{sec:Gaussian_Variational_high_dim_state}.
-Our choice was motivated by computational efficiency as some terms cancel out using the approach in \citet{Roeder2017}.
-We initialize $B$ and $C$ as unit diagonals and, for parity, $\mu$ and $D$ are chosen to match the starting values of the Gibbs sampler in \citet{wikle+h06}.
+We use the gradient estimators in \citeauthor{Roeder2017}, i.e. \eqref{sgradmuss}, \eqref{sgradBss}, \eqref{sgraddss} and \eqref{sgradCss}, although we found no noticeable difference compared to (\ref{gradmuss}) -- (\ref{gradCss}); it is likely that this is due to the small number of factors as described in Sections \ref{sec:stochasticgradientvariational} and \ref{sec:Gaussian_Variational_high_dim_state}.
+Our choice was motivated by computational efficiency as some terms cancel out using the approach in \citeauthor{Roeder2017}.
+We initialize $B$ and $C$ as unit diagonals and, for parity, $\mu$ and $D$ are chosen to match the starting values of the Gibbs sampler in \citeauthor{wikle+h06}.